Jo-JPEG/manifestation-magic/README.md

 - You will need a Heroku account to be able to deploy a website to Heroku.

  **High-Level Deployment Steps:**
-1. From your Heroku dashboard, click 'New' > 'Create new app'
+1. From the Heroku dashboard, click 'New' > 'Create new app'
 2. Choose a unique name, choose the closest region, and press 'Create app'
 3. Navigate to 'Settings' and then click 'Reveal Config Vars'
 4. Add a key of 'DISABLE_COLLECTSTATIC' with a value of '1'.
 5. Add a key of 'DATABASE_URL' - this value will be the URL for your database.
 6. Add a key of 'SECRET_KEY' - the value should be a random secret key.
-7. In your terminal, type the code you will need to install project requirements:
+7. In your terminal, enter the following commands to install project requirements:
 - `pip3 install gunicorn~=20.1`
 - `pip3 install -r requirements.txt`
 - `pip3 freeze --local > requirements.txt`
-8. Create an `env.py` file at the root directory which contains the following:
+8. Create a file named `env.py` in the root directory, containing the following:
     - import os
     - os.environ["DATABASE_URL"]='Your database URL'
     - os.environ["SECRET_KEY"]="Your secret key"
 9. Create a file at the root directory called Procfile.
 In this file enter: "web: gunicorn my_project.wsgi" (without the quotes)
-10. In settings.py, set DEBUG to False.
+10. In settings.py, ensure DEBUG is set to `False`.
 (Always set debug to false before deploying for security)
 11. Add ",'.herokuapp.com' " (without the double quotes) to the ALLOWED_HOSTS list in settings.py
 12. Add, commit and push your code.
 13. On Heroku, click on the 'Deploy' tab.